TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Supported version list
     * v1.0.1-nks1
     * v1.0.1-nks2
+        * Improved stability for add-on management.
+        * Fixed missing validation for immutable resources/fields.
-        * Improved the stability of the add-on management feature.
+    * v1.0.1-nks3: Improved stability for add-on management.
-        * Fixed an issue where non-user-modifiable resources/fields were not being checked.
     * v1.0.2-nks1
-        * Fixed an issue where the optional snapshot configuration was being required as mandatory.
+        * Fixed an issue where the optional snapshot setting was required.
+    * v1.0.2-nks2: Improved stability for add-on management.
+    * v1.0.3-nks1: Fixed an issue where a PV was not deleted when deleting a PVC based on a StorageClass with a reclaimPolicy of Delete.

 <a id="loadbalancer-service"></a>
 ## LoadBalancer Service { #loadbalancer-service }